git/git.github.io/rev_news/drafts/edition-98.md

   with proper escaping, on Simon Willison’s TILs (Today I've Learned).
 + [Quickly formatting a stack of commits](https://blog.waleedkhan.name/formatting-a-commit-stack/) by Waleed Khan on Steno & PL personal blog.
-  It uses `git test` command from [git-branchless](https://github.com/arxanas/git-branchless) suite of tools, which suite was first mentioned in [Git Rev News Edition #76](https://git.github.io/rev_news/2021/06/27/edition-76/).
+  It uses the `git test` command from the [git-branchless](https://github.com/arxanas/git-branchless) suite of tools, which was first mentioned in [Git Rev News Edition #76](https://git.github.io/rev_news/2021/06/27/edition-76/).
 + [How to Install GitQlient on Your Synology NAS](https://mariushosting.com/how-to-install-gitqlient-on-your-synology-nas/) by Marius Bogdan Lixandru on his personal blog: Marius Hosting.